From rescue dogs to cows and pigs – switch up your weekend plans with a visit to an Australian animal sanctuary.

-If you’re stuck for a weekend idea, want to help out more in your community or want to make a difference to the life of less fortunate animals, check out our top 5 animal sanctuaries around the country to give you that extra karmic boost you’ve been looking for.
+If you’re stuck for a weekend idea, want to help out more in your community, or want to make a difference to the life of less fortunate animals, check out our guide to the top five animal sanctuaries around Australia that are a must-visit in 2021.
+Extra karmic boost guaranteed!

 Where Pigs Fly Farm Sanctuary, Wollombi

-Where Pigs Fly is a private property, however they run amazing open days and sanctuary tours every 1-2 months to create awareness, help educate and raise money for their non-profit charity.
-The open days include walking tours, unlimited patting, hugs and pictures with the animals as well as the opportunity to learn about each of the residents and how you can help.
-If you can’t make it along, feel free to check out the website or instagram to get the latest on all of the animals and find out how you can volunteer or donate.
+Where Pigs Fly is a private property, however they run open days and sanctuary tours every one to two months to create awareness, help educate and raise money for their non-profit charity.
+The open days include walking tours, unlimited patting, hugs and pictures with the animals, as well as the opportunity to learn about each of the residents and how you can help.
+If you can’t make it along, feel free to check out their website to get the latest on all of the animals and find out how you can volunteer or donate.

 Little Oak Sanctuary, Canberra